VoitecP/Square_Positional_System/README.md

 Update: There is hidden potential to speed up and simplify some calculations, but it need some sumbers observations.
 Materials are open source and free, feel free to give feedback.

-rectangle.py it ready to play :)
+rectangle.py is ready to play :)
 # Demo screens
 ![image](https://github.com/VoitecP/Square_Positional_System/blob/e7e05679fedfad53625bd43dd423a867394c9248/images/screen01.jpg)
 ![image](https://github.com/VoitecP/Square_Positional_System/blob/e7e05679fedfad53625bd43dd423a867394c9248/images/screen02.jpg)